Code-Institute-Submissions/johnston9-ms2-apis/README.md

 ### Further Testing

+- The three coin fetch features were tested extensively and all work with no errors.

+- The games were tested extensively and all the functions, the onload display the play button with it's shuffle fuction and reset functions, the sounds, the mute function of which I had to experiment with code to only get one control display on screen and and the sound functions themselves which threw console errors at first as causing interrupted calls which I fixed with settimouts, the on win display of timer number and random winner number and these being set in local storage then retrieved on the contact page...all these are working without error.

+- It is easier to test the winner function by setting the winner length to 2 instead of 12.

 - The Website was tested on Google Chrome, Internet Explorer, and Safari browsers.

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone and various other smartphones.

 - A large amount of testing was done to ensure that all pages were linking correctly and that all the API call worked smoothly as well as all aspect of the games.

 - Friends and family members were asked to review the site and to point out any bugs and/or user experience issues.
 These were taken on board and changes were made if necessary or to give a better user experience.

 ### Known Bugs